Passenger Accident Claims And Insurance

 What If Your Driver Is At Fault?

-If the driver of your vehicle is at fault, this will not prevent you from recovering for your injuries.
+If the driver of your vehicle is at fault, this will not prevent you from recovering from your injuries.
 Provided you did not contribute to the accident, your lawyer can start a claim with the insurance company for your driver.
 The minimums mentioned above will still be in effect.

 Recovering With Medical Payments Coverage In Passenger Accident Claims

 Your personal injury lawyer can also pursue a medical payments claim for you.
-If you or the driver of your vehicle have medical payments coverage on you auto policies, you can submit medical bills from the accident.
+If you or the driver of your vehicle have medical payments coverage on your auto policies, you can submit medical bills from the accident.
 You will be reimbursed for reasonable and necessary medical expenses which stem from the accident.
 While these amounts are typically $1,000-$5,000 they can make all the difference in settling a personal injury claim.
 This is particularly true of a smaller claim.

 If you are able to recover medical payments coverage, your lawyer should be able to successfully argue for you that your medical payments coverage is not subject to the Medical Liens in personal injury created by N.C.G.S.
 44-49 and 44-50, which helps you to retain more of your settlement funds.